brokosz/supernote-obsidian-plugin-custom/README.md

 - Automatically create necessary folders if they don't exist

 ### Note Categorization
-- Automatically categorize notes as "daily notes" or "concept notes" based on filename patterns
+- Automatically categorize notes as "daily notes" or "other notes" based on filename patterns
 - Send daily notes to a dedicated folder of your choice
-- Send concept notes (non-daily) to a separate folder or the vault root
+- Send other notes to a separate folder or the vault root
 - Customize the detection pattern with moment.js format strings

 ### Folder Suggestion